The Work Continues!

 of our 3-year goal!

-Thank you to our generous donors who have helped us raise 50% of our goal through
+Thank you to our generous donors who have helped us raise $180,000 through

 pledges and contributions!